Midge / EmergersDrake Mackerel Emerger

 Hackle: Grizzly dyed brown dry fly hackle

-Dead drift with occasional twitches to mimic a struggling emerger.
-The foam construction allows the fly to ride properly without constant maintenance, ideal for covering water during heavy hatches.
+How to Fish It: Dead drift with occasional subtle twitches mimicking emergence struggles.
+The foam keeps the fly positioned correctly without constant maintenance during heavy hatches.

-Fish on 9-12 foot leader with 4X-5X tippet.
+Rigging Suggestions: Fish on 9-12 foot leader with 4X-5X tippet.
 The foam provides enough buoyancy to support a small dropper nymph during the hatch.
-No floatant needed on the foam.